yashkarbhari/Generating-COVID-CXR-using-ACGAN/README.md

 `trainer.py` contains the training methodology for the ACGAN, trained for `1200` epochs.

-`utils.py` has the label smoothing function, the print logs function, and the function to generate noise and labels.
+`utils.py` has the label smoothing function, the print logs function, the function to generate noise and labels, and the function to plot the loss graph.

 `generate.py` loads the trained generator weights and generates the CXR image.